totrannhauyen/Data-Analyst-Portfolio-Projects/README.md

 Hi, I'm **To Tran Nha Uyen** — an aspiring Data Analyst passionate about transforming raw data into meaningful insights and visual stories.

-This portfolio demonstrates my ability to:
+This project demonstrates my ability to:
 - Query and analyze data using SQL.
 - Clean messy datasets.
 - Build interactive dashboards.